cap-js/docs/java/observability.md

 There's no need for initializing the Open Telemetry configuration.
 This is automatically established once the Open Telemetry Java Agent was attached as described in the previous section.

 The following example produces an additional span when the `@After` handler is executed.
 The Open Telemetry API automatically ensures that the span is correctly added to the current span hierarchy.
-Span attributes allow an application to associate additional data to the span, which helps in identifying and analyzing the span.
+Span attributes allow an application to associate additional data to the span, which helps identifying and analyzing the span.
 Exceptions that were thrown within the span should be associated with the span using the `recordException` method.
 This marks the span as erroneous and helps to analyze failures.
 It's important to close the span in any case.
 Otherwise, the span won't be recorded and is lost.

 ```java
 @Component